relyzer/relyzer/README.md

-- 👋 Hi, I’m @relyzer
+- Hello, I’m @relyzer!
 A Junior Software Developer/Engineer
 I am currently working full-time as a Back-end Software Engineer!

+---
 - 👀 I’m interested in ...
-Front-end web development
+Front-end / Full-stack web development
 Mobile App Development
 Virtual and augmented reality development (Spark AR, Unity Engine, etc.)
 UI/UX Design
 Machine learning / AI
 Picking up more skills, tools and frameworks!

+---
 - 🌱 I’m currently learning ...
-Nginx, Linux OS, Shell scripting, Python, TypeScript, React.js, AWS/Azure tools, DevOps tools such as Docker/Kubernetes
+Previously: Nginx, Linux OS, Shell scripting, Python, TypeScript, React.js, AWS/Azure tools, DevOps tools such as Docker/Kubernetes
+Currently: Next.js, React.js, HTML5 / CSS3, Javascript/Typescript techniques and concepts (both advanced and beginner, to cover knowledge gaps), frontend knowledge
+Next in line: Javascript animation libraries such as GSAP, Three.js, D3.js.
+I would like to beecome adept in bringing animations and 3D models to life in the web!
+(Also because I have extensive experience with 3D modelling :) )
-Software Engineering best practices, clean code, data structures & algorithms, software design & architecture
+Constantly: Software Engineering best practices, clean code, data structures & algorithms, software design & architecture

+---
 - 💞️ I’m looking to collaborate on ...
 Anything fun, interesting and something that provides a great learning opportunity for me!
-Open to game and mobile app development projects
+Open to game, web and mobile app development projects

+---
 - 📫 How to reach me ...
-TBA
+Look for my LinkedIn or wait for my personal website to be up!
+(TBA)